-Merwin Elementary School was opened in 1963 in the City of Covina and serves the communities of Irwindale and unincorporated Covina with an enrollment of just over 500 students, Merwin is part of the Covina-Valley Unified School District, which includes nine elementary schools serving grades K-5, three middle schools serving grades 6-8, three comprehensive high schools, and one alternative school.
+Merwin Elementary School was opened in 1963 in the City of Covina and serves the communities of Irwindale and unincorporated Covina with an enrollment of approximately 450 students.
+Merwin is part of the Covina-Valley Unified School District, which includes nine elementary schools serving grades K-5, three middle schools serving grades 6-8, three comprehensive high schools, and one alternative school.
 The campus hosts Covina-Valley Children's Center Extended Care Program, which provides before and after-school child care, and ELEVO, a free-of-charge after-school program open to all school-age students that attend Merwin.

-Of Merwin's 411 students, 90% are Hispanic, 4% are White, 4% are Asian, and small percentages exist for other ethnicities.
-At Merwin Elementary School, over 80% of students are socioeconomically disadvantaged, 15% are English Learners (with the majority speaking Spanish as their native language), approximately 5% are GATE-identified, and just under 15% are Students with Disabilities.
+Merwin's student population is 90% Hispanic, 4% White, 4% Asian, and small percentages exist for other ethnicities.
+At Merwin Elementary School, over 80% of students are socioeconomically disadvantaged, 15% are English Learners (with the majority speaking Spanish as their native language), approximately 5% are GATE-identified, and just under 20% are Students with Disabilities.

-In the 2013-14 school year, Merwin School was recognized as a California Distinguished School and received the Title I Academic Achievement.
+In the 2013-14 school year, Merwin School was recognized as a California Distinguished School and received the Title I Academic Achievement Award.
 In 2016, Merwin was recognized as a California Gold Ribbon Award recipient.
 Most recently, Merwin School was recognized as high performing elementary school by U.S. News and World Report and earned the distinction of a "Pivotal Practice School" by the California Department of Education in 2022.
-Merwin has developed a systematic approach to address the needs of all students, which involves effective first instruction and and RTI model which addresses universal support, as well as strategic and intensive intervention.
+Merwin has developed a systematic approach to address the needs of all students, which involves effective first instruction and an RTI model, which addresses universal support, as well as strategic and intensive intervention.
 Students who are struggling have the opportunity to receive additional instruction in the classroom, attend special learning programs provided by intervention teachers, and participate in computer-based, differentiated learning programs.
 Several intervention programs are in place to meet the diverse academic needs of students.
-These interventions include small group instruction in class based on checking for understanding, after-school homework club, and small group tutoring based on student needs, Accelerated Reader, a motivational reading program, and i-Ready, a diagnostic ELA and Math program which delivers adaptive computer instruction is also provided, based on the needs of the students.
-Merwin Elementary School also promotes a college-bound culture through the implementation classroom colleges, school-wide marketing, and the morning announcements.
+These interventions include small group instruction in class based on checking for understanding, after-school homework club, and small group tutoring based on student needs, Accelerated Reader (a motivational reading program), and i-Ready (a diagnostic ELA and Math program which delivers adaptive computer instruction is also provided, based on the needs of the students).
+Merwin Elementary School also promotes a college-bound culture through the implementation of classroom colleges, school-wide marketing, and morning announcements.